John Hancock Tower: In popular culture

 The TV series Fringe shows the building as the location of FBI Headquarters.
-However, the actual FBI Boston headquarters were located at One Center Plaza, although the FBI has since relocated to nearby Chelsea.
+At the time, the actual FBI Boston headquarters was located at One Center Plaza.

 In September 2015, the French photographer and artist JR created a 150 by 86 ft tall mural of a man wearing shorts, between the 44th and 50th floors of the building.
 According to the property manager, the mural was the final piece in a three-part series of temporary public art projects at the building.

-In the 2019 film Godzilla: King of Monsters, the John Hancock Tower is depicted being destroyed in the battle between Godzilla and King Ghidorah when the former behemoth pushes the alien into the building.